Technigo/project-nutrition/README.md

 We pair-programmed using the VS Live Share extension, taking turns to code.
 If we were to continue working on the projects, we would like to incorporate React Router.

+## Learning objectives

+* How to make API calls around Redux using thunks
+* How to structure your redux store to suit your data

 ## Tech

 * JavaScript ES6